wilburhimself/wilburhimself.github.io/src/content/blog/02-using-service-objects-in-ruby-on-rails.md

 ---
 title: "Using Service Objects in Ruby on Rails"
 date: "March 15, 2019"
+excerpt: "Service objects provide an architectural solution to Rails applications struggling with bloated models and controllers by extracting business logic into focused, testable classes and modules.
+Implementation examples demonstrate both class-based and module-based approaches following single responsibility principles for scalable application architecture."
 ---

 Once an application reaches certain size, questions about architecture begin to appear.
 Rails follows a Model View Controller organization and basic rules exist for clean code: